SEMO-GABD/SEMO-GABD.github.io/README.md

 - explore, groom, and visualize data;
 - make all of that reproducible, reusable, and shareable;
-- use R to accomplish these tasks; and
+- use R, RStudio, and the "Tidyverse" to accomplish these tasks; and
 - use basic Git functions to maintain your code and data.

 This course is built on and emphasizes [open access](https://en.wikipedia.org/wiki/Open_access) to data, analysis, and reproducible results.